GLP-1 Guide

 Months 4+: Can cautiously drink, but tolerance is lower, calories still count, and weight loss slows.
 One drink per occasion, infrequently.

 Best approach overall: Abstain for the full 12-month weight loss window.
 Alcohol provides zero benefit to weight loss and active harms.
+If your weight loss has already stalled, alcohol may be one contributor; the plateau troubleshooting guide walks through the other common causes.
 Once you've hit your goal weight and are in maintenance mode, you can reassess.

 Next Steps